MikeMcQuaid/mikemcquaid.com/_posts/2007-06-01-community-driven-software-development.markdown

 ---
 title: Community Driven Software Development
+excerpt: Some people have suggested that the future of E-Commerce will be shaped by various kinds of “communities” (both online and offline); other are more sceptical about the potential.
 ---
 ### Abstract
 Some people have suggested that the future of E-Commerce will be shaped by various kinds of _"communities"_ (both online and offline); other are more sceptical about the potential.
 This report analyses the competing argument, focusing on the key actors and using Free and Open Source Software (FOSS) as a case-study to analyse the effects of online communities.